andresporras3423/calculator-react/README.md

 # What it does

 - Add components to the project
-- Move component to components folder
+- Move component to the components folder
 - Inside App component added Display and ButtonPanel components
 - The Display has an input text to show the result of the operations
-- The ButtonPanels contain all the Button components, one per each button
+- The ButtonPanels contain all the Button components, one per button
-- Using nanoid package to create unique ids for the different elements od the DOM
+- Using nanoid package to create unique ids for the different elements of the DOM
 - to install nanoid use: "npm install nanoid"
 - Using React fragment in the App component